floriskappen/blog-floris-zip/src/content/blog/three-startup-ideas.md

   - web-devevelopment
 pubDatetime: 2021-04-16T20:47:52.756Z
 ogImage: ""
-description: The idea of creating a software startup has always fascinated me.
-Ofcourse I came to the realisation that it takes more than just a good idea, but that didn't stop me from trying!
+description: "three startup experiments, built back-to-back: from collaborative docs to music reviews and drag-and-drop websites. none made me rich, but all of them taught me more than any course ever could."
 ---

-# The three startup ideas

-When I just turned 16, I registered my first company.
-I wanted to sell band merchandise online.
-I had no idea what I was doing, but I wanted to do something.
-It didn't work out, but was an enjoyable journey nonetheless.
+when i had just turned 16, i registered my first company. i wanted to sell band merch online. i had no clue what i was doing, but i really wanted to just _do something_. it didn’t work out, but it was a fun ride.

-Afterwards, in 2018 I started a company with a friend.
-We made websites for small businesses.
-At this time I was only designing, and just learning how develop.
-This lasted for a short while, but I learned a lot.
+after that, in 2018, i started a company with a friend where we made websites for small businesses. at that point, i was mostly focused on design and had just started learning how to code. it didn’t last long, but i learned a lot from it.

-It's clear that I've always had big ambitions.
-And even though I haven't seen the big results I have once hoped for, it has given me a lot of experience, and the motivation to get my skills to the next level while expanding my portfolio at the same time.
+it’s always been clear that i’ve had big ambitions. and even though none of my early projects led to huge success, they gave me a lot of experience and pushed me to level up my skills while building out my portfolio.

-Eventually I started my own business.
-This was in the period where I really wanted to create a startup, even though I didn't know how much work it would be.
-I decided that I wanted to try out different ideas before investing all my time in one of them.
-This lead to me creating three different applications in a short time.
+eventually, i started my own business. this was during the period where i was really motivated to create a startup, even if i had no idea how much work it would actually be. instead of going all-in on one idea, i decided to try a few different ones first. that led to me building three different apps in a pretty short amount of time.

-## Table of contents

-## Doccy, code-less documentation generation
+## doccy — code-less documentation generation

-Doccy is a documentation generation software.
-The idea came from documentation generators like [VuePress](https://vuepress.vuejs.org/), where after tweaking some settings and creating your menus, you can write documentation with markdown.

-I thought it would be nice for non-developers to be able to use this aswell, since documentation is obviously not only useful for frameworks and API's.
+doccy was a documentation generator. the idea was inspired by tools like [vuepress](https://vuepress.vuejs.org/), where you configure some settings, create a menu, and then write markdown to generate docs.

+but i thought: why not make this accessible to non-devs too? documentation isn’t just for frameworks and api's.

-#### Login system
+#### login system

-While working at [Gravity](https://gravity.nl) I often used the [Strapi](https://strapi.io/) headless CMS.
-I think it's awesome!
-So I used that as the back-end of the application.
-I made simple login & password forgot systems to authenticate users.
-I wanted to make it usable as quick as possible, so I didn't make a registration system yet.
+while working at [gravity](https://gravity.nl), i often used [strapi](https://strapi.io/), which is a headless cms. i really like it, so i used it for doccy’s backend. i implemented a basic login and password reset flow—just enough to make the app usable quickly. i didn’t add registration yet.

 <util-aligner center>